compsocialscience/summer-institute/2026/melbourne/schedule.md

 **Session 4 (90 min) — Workshop: Screen Capture for Data Collection**
 *Speakers: To be announced*

-Using the Mobile Ad Observatory as an example, we will discuss when and how to collect and analyse video recordings from users’ screens.
+Using the AIO Mobile Screen Capture tools as an example, we will discuss when and how to collect and analyse images, text and other data from users’ screens.
 We will cover the technical and ethical requirements for this form of data collection and how to approach the subsequent analysis.

 *Learning Outcomes:*
 * Design data donation studies that involve screen capture.